UvaCsl/immune-heat/README.md

 2. `notebooks` : contains jupyter notebooks corresponding to the simulations made
 3. `results` :  contains results of the simulations, including plots for numerous experiments done

+### Notebooks
+1. `HIIS-Heat (Dynamic Temperature).ipynb` : simulate the response of the innate immunity to dynamic temperatures
+2. `HIIS-Heat.ipynb` : simulate the response of the innate immunity to different levels of heat sources

 ## References
 1. [A unifying model to estimate the effect of heat stress in the human innate immunity during physical activities](https://www.nature.com/articles/s41598-021-96191-0)